mythril-forge/character-data/source/homebrew/abilities/features/markdown/muscle-memory.md

 # Muscle Memory
-At {@level}, you gain an impressive control over your natural strength, lending you an upper hand in perilous situations.
+Your natural strength lends you an upper hand in perilous situations.
-You have advantage on all Strength Saving Throws.
+You have advantage on strength saving throws.
 To gain this benefit, you can't be incapacitated.